Diff-MN: Diffusion Parameterized MoE-NCDE for Continuous Time Series Generation with Irregular Observations: Supplementary Related Work

+This paper advances continuous time series generation applicable to diverse domains.
+While synthetic data generation offers benefits such as data augmentation and privacy-preserving sharing, it carries risks.
+For example, in healthcare, generated signals may contain hallucinated features that could mislead analysis if used without expert validation.
+Additionally, generative models may inadvertently memorize sensitive patterns from training data.
+We recommend applying appropriate privacy safeguards (e.g., differential privacy) before deploying on sensitive data, and caution that generated data should complement rather than replace real data in safety-critical applications.

-\section{Supplementary related work}
+\section{Supplementary Related Work}

-\paragraph{TSG for regular data.} TSG has gained increasing attention as a way to produce synthetic data for training, privacy preservation, and simulation.
+TSG for regular TS has gained increasing attention as a way to produce synthetic data for training, privacy preservation, and simulation.
 Early work explored adversarial learning approaches such as TimeGAN~\citep{yoon2019time}, which leverage adversarial objectives to jointly capture temporal dynamics and sample realism.
 Variational methods have also been developed, including TimeVAE~\citep{desai2021timevae} and Vector Quantized TimeVAE~\citep{lee2023vector}.
 More recently, diffusion-based models~\citep{lin2024diffusion} have emerged, synthesizing high-fidelity sequences by iteratively denoising random noise.
 These approaches illustrate the rapid methodological progress in generative modeling for TS.
 Recently, an increasing number of generation methods based on diffusion models have been proposed~\cite{deng2025tardiff,deng2026oatsonlinedataaugmentation,huang2025timedp,xia2025causal,li2025bridge}, such as task-oriented generation, cross-domain generation, causal generation, and text-controlled generation.

-\paragraph{TS modeling with irregular data.} Irregularly sampled data becomes a critical challenge in TS modeling.
-An important line of work introduces continuous-time dynamics to naturally handle uneven sampling, such as Neural ODEs~\citep{chen2018neural} and their extensions, which enrich the dynamics with additional inputs like the slope of imputed observations~\citep{kidger2020neural}, also called Neural CDE.
-Other approaches directly encode timestamp information into sequence models, e.g., using specialized irregularity-aware architectures~\citep{zhang2024irregular}.
-However, it cannot model the temporal patterns at arbitrary time points and cannot be directly applied to continuous generation tasks.
-Collectively, these methods underscore the importance of explicitly modeling temporal irregularity as a prerequisite for generating reliable and useful sequences.
+High-quality synthetic TS data is also critical for advancing downstream tasks such as long-term forecasting~\citep{zhang2026semixer}, predictability-aware training~\citep{zhang2026amortized}, and fine-tuning large pre-trained time series models~\citep{zhanglost}, where data scarcity or distribution shift often limits performance.

-\section{Discussion about why using neural controlled differential equation (NCDE)}
+\section{Discussion about Why Using Neural Controlled Differential Equation (NCDE)}